fpmrqs/aceplay-aws-springboot-template/README.md

-# Makers Aceplay Spring Boot & Google Cloud Seed
+# Makers Aceplay Spring Boot & AWS Seed

 This is a seed project for the Aceplay Engineering Project.